7 Different Types of Tongue Piercing

 Before choosing which piercing to have, consult with a piercing specialist.

-When you tell the piercer, you want your tongue pierced while seated in front of them.
+When you tell the piercer you want your tongue pierced while seated in front of them.
 Also, they will probably give you a blank stare.

-When you go to a piercer for a tongue piercing, it’s the same as telling your barber that you want a haircut.
+When you go to a piercer for a tongue piercing, it’s the same as telling your barber you want a haircut.

 Your piercer must understand precisely what kind of piercing you want and what type of jewelry you want to go with it.